 We recently had the pleasure of discussing global developments on improving cyber resilience with William Dixon, Head of Future Networks and Technology at World Economic Forum.
 His fascinating insights into cultural, operational and technical aspects, their commonalities and variances within the evolution of what is now recognised as cyber resilience is warmly welcomed, as the BRIM team supports the design and roll out of the network of Cyber Resilience Centres in the UK.
 Those of you with an interest in strategic developments at international level may also find this a fascinating read.

-When Joanna Goddard, Director of Programmes at BRIM met with William, she raised some interesting questions.
+When Joanna Goddard, Partner at BRIM met with William, she raised some interesting questions.
 This post captures some of that conversation.:

 Joanna – William, your recent video courtesy of Anna Delaney, wonderfully captured and categorised the evolution from IT Security to Cyber Security to Cyber Resilience and the impact of COVID-19 and lockdown related cybercrime spikes.
 We truly need to understand and define how we implement and measure Cyber Resilience.
 Would you tell us a little more about this categorisation and its evolution?